 Transparency to optimize manufacturing processes

 Transparency is one of the most important prerequisites for the optimization of manufacturing operations.
-Transparency forms the basis for all decisions.
-The more information about production processes is available, the safer decisions can be made and the easier it becomes to optimize the manufacturing process.
+In addition to increased visibility, transparency forms the basis for all decisions.
+In other words, the more information available about production processes, the safer the decisions can be made and the easier it becomes to optimize the manufacturing process.

-Here, real-time information and a formalized reporting scheme is the key to success:
+Here, real-time information and a formalized reporting scheme is the key to success, for instance:

-- Only through timely information, shop floor management is enabled to respond to events and issues on short notice and can initiative corrective actions immediately.
+- Shop floor management can respond to events and issues on short notice and can initiate corrective actions immediately.

 Status quo: transparency is missing

-Despite the importance of transparency, in many factories real-time reporting schemes with standardized KPIs are missing.
-The status quo very often is based on paper and manual reporting tasks:
+Despite the importance of process visibility, real-time reporting schemes with standardized KPIs are missing in many factories.
+The status quo is usually based on paper and manual reporting tasks:

-- Status reports from the shop floor are often made only once per shift or at the end of an order on paper-based confirmation forms.
+- The shop floor worker typically makes one report per shift or at the end of an order, using paper-based confirmation forms.

-- Reported data most often only is based on quantities.
-Important data points for process optimization such as e.g. setup times, change over times, processing times or downtimes are not known and thus can not be reported.
+- Reported data is often based on quantities, e.g. produced units per shift.
+Iportant data points for process optimization such as setup times, change over times, processing times or downtimes are missing and therefore cannot be reported

-Real-time data is the basis for the definition of meaningful KPI
+Real-time data is the basis for the definition of meaningful KPIs

-Real-time data points are very important as they form the basis for KPI such as the OEE (Overall Equipment Effectiveness).
-In addition to the reporting of machine and process times, the feedback of qualitative indictors is important.
-This includes, e.g. downtime reasons of a machine or rejects reasons for products.
-Such data is important for to optimize manufacturing processes.
-It allows to define and implement suitable corrective actions and to improve the overall equipment effectiveness.
+In essence, real-time data points are very important as they form the basis for KPI such as OEE (Overall Equipment Effectiveness).
+In addition to the reporting of machine and process times, the feedback of qualitative indicators is important.
+This includes, e.g. downtime reasons for a machine or rejection reasons for products.
+This data is important to optimize manufacturing processes.
+As it allows the definition and implementation of suitable corrective actions to improve the overall equipment effectiveness.